 What Is The Difference Between A Restroom, A Bathroom, And A Washroom, As Well As Where They Should Be Used?

 They all are different from each other.
 A “restroom” can be found in a public building or a commercial establishment.
-It could have one or more sinks as well as one or more toilets.
+It could have one or more sinks and one or more toilets.

-A “bathroom” is a room in a house, apartment, or motel/hotel.
-It’s typically equipped with one or two sinks, one toilet, and a bathtub and/or shower stall.
-The name of the room implies that you can take a bath there, which is not possible in a restroom.
+A “bathroom” is a house, apartment, or motel/hotel room.
+It’s typically equipped with one or two sinks, one toilet, a bathtub, and/or shower stall.
+The room’s name implies that you can take a bath there, which is impossible in a restroom.

 If it lacks a bathtub or shower stall, it is referred to as a “half bath,” never a “restroom,” though “bath” or “bathroom” may be used for short.